JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

 If you look carefully the above logs, then you noticed following text there:

 > **Inbound Anomaly Score Exceeded (Total Score: 6)**

+We need to analyze the logs to see what is causing the high anomaly score.

 Let's continue our digging by executing following query: